 Hurricane Helene Relief

 To support the organization’s increased needs for food delivery after the September 2024 natural disaster.
+To distribute food to area SNAP enrollees and others facing food insecurity following the extended federal government shutdown in late 2025.

 $12,735